arabhilash01/readwise/README.md

 # Readwise

-ReadWise Online Book Reading Application build with flutter
+Readwise is a online book reading Application build with flutter

 ## Resource